Prayag-18/FusionChess/README.md

-# FusionChess
+# Chess Game

-🧠 A feature-rich two-player chess game built from scratch, supporting classic gameplay on a 64-square board. ♟️ Coming Soon: Play against the Stockfish engine and explore popular chess variants like Chess960, Atomic, and Three-check. 🔧 Built for extensibility, learning, and strategic fun — from casual games to engine-level battles.
+A customizable two-player chess game with a modern interface and strong foundations for variant support.
+Built with a modular architecture to support:

+- ✅ Standard two-player chess
+- 🔜 Stockfish engine integration for solo gameplay
+- 🔜 Variant modes: Chess960, Atomic Chess, and Three-check
+- 🧩 Designed for future extensibility and AI experimentation

+Stay tuned for updates and versioned releases!